 Subd.
 11. Partial institutionalization.
 The head of a treatment facility may place any committed person on a status of partial institutionalization.
 The status shall allow the patient to be absent from the facility for certain fixed periods of time.
-The head of the facility may terminate the status at any time.
+The head of the facility may terminate the status at any time or chemical dependency to the applicant.
+The services shall be provided in regional centers under terms and conditions established by the commissioner.